 Just contact me to make an appointment for online therapy.
 Take really good care and best wishes, Dan

 Attending therapy for the first time may be a difficult step for you because of possible feelings of stigma around mental health, being seen as weak or unable to cope, feelings that there is something wrong with you or just not knowing what to expect; I am here to dispel these worries.
 I believe attending therapy is all about your well-being, self exploration and self development as well as learning new strategies and coping mechanisms to deal with difficult and complex events in your life.

-Clients who are referred to a Dramatherapist do not need to have previous experience or skill in acting, theatre or drama.
-Dramatherapists are trained to enable clients to find the most suitable medium for them to engage in group or individual therapy to address and resolve, or make troubling issues more bearable.
-Definition by BADth British Association of Dramatherapy.
+Creative Arts Psychotherapy is a form of psychological therapy in which all of the performance arts are utilised within the therapeutic relationship.
+Creative Arts Psychotherapists engage clients in effecting psychological, emotional and social changes; and clients who are referred do not need to have previous experience or skill in music, drawing, playing instruments, acting, theatre or drama.
+Creative Arts Psychotherapists are trained to enable clients to find the most suitable medium for them to engage in group or individual therapy to address and resolve, or make troubling issues more bearable.

 I am also a registered Clinical Supervisor from the extensive 18 month Creative Arts Supervision Training course.
 As a Clinical Supervisor I work with the seven-eyed model of supervision (by Peter Hawkins and Robin Shoet).